TheRealLoneLee/GILBERT/README.md

 # Gilbert

-Gilbert is a multipurpose General use moderation and server management bot created by @thereallonelee, written in Python using the Discordia API wrapper.
+Gilbert is a multipurpose General use moderation and server management bot created by @thereallonelee, written in Python using the Pycord API wrapper.

 The Key purpose of this bot is to be as straightforward and easy to use for the end user as much as possible.
 Aswell as being packed with features that are commonly locked behind a pay wall on other bots.